 New death/doom metal music

 Many newer bands are playing death/doom metal as well.
 The 2000’s have seen great bands like Rapture, Slumber, Mourning Beloveth and Daylight Dies.
-Check out my list of death/doom from 2017 if you want to find some fresh music.
+There are also promising bands like Kaunis Kuolematon, Ocean of Grief, Lying Figures, Somnent and Marianas Rest that are right in the beginning of their career.

 Death/doom metal albums